 Read our full Call of Duty: Black Ops 3 review

 The Dead Rising series from Capcom is a more lighthearted take on zombies.
-Filled with comedic dialogue and wacky weapons, Dead Rising 3 shined as one of the Xbox One’s launch games back in 2013.
+Filled with comedic dialogue and wacky weapons, Dead Rising 3 shined as one of the Xbox One games that came with it’s launch back in 2013.

 Unlike the first two games, Dead Rising 3 was set in a true open world.
 With this came bigger environments and more opportunities for massive standoffs with the undead.
 Areas are often flooded with zombies, with dozens upon dozens on screen at once.